 Real knowledge worker productivity is quality and quantity of insights.

-ClickUp most likely is the most feature-rich system I’ve seen.
+ClickUp is most likely ** the most feature-rich system I’ve seen**.
 It has everything you can imagine: tasks, chats, email integration, forms, dashboards, integrations, automations, and 100s bells and whistles.
-Yes, it looks like a task tracking tool on a surface, but it’s a complete one.
+Yes, it looks like a task-tracking tool on the surface, but it’s a complete one.

-💪 ClickUp is fast and everything works pretty well.
 Getting started is awesome, if you check the first three videos, you will have a good understanding of how to get going.
 However, ClickUp has serious performance issues — and it can be noticed even during onboarding as tasks are loading for a while.
 I’m curious if the ClickUp 3.0 release will fix that.

 Here is an example.
 I’ve created a new List that contains product Epics.
 However, there is no custom terminology — everywhere in UI, I see Tasks.
 You can get used to it, but it makes interactions less streamlined.
 Adding a new Epic?
 Add a Task.
 Adding a new Candidate?
 Add a Task.
 Adding a new Project?
 Add a Task.

 🦐 On the other side, you can’t model hierarchies and processes in a nice way.
 It’s not possible to have a tree view that shows Epics and Features.
 It’s not possible to have a board that shows Features by Epics, etc. Connections and relations are not a strong part of ClickUp.
 For complex processes, you will have to live with many workarounds and suffer from a lack of good abstractions.

 In Fibery everything is connected.
-The main building blocks are App, Type, Relation, and View.
-Here is an example of a connected workspace for product development.
+The main building blocks are Space, Database, Relation, and View.
+Here is an example of a connected workspace for a startup.

-Note that Types can represent hierarchy (Epic → Feature) and such structures are more natural to work with than just Tasks.
+Note that Databases can represent hierarchy (Epic → Feature) and such structures are more natural to work with than just Tasks.
 Adding a new Epic?
 Add an Epic.
 Adding a new Candidate?
 Add a Candidate.
-Fibery represents your team terminology and adapts to your process.
+Fibery represents your custom team terminology and adapts to your process.